pfalcon/pycopy/docs/library/uzlib.rst

       This class is MicroPython extension.
 It's included on provisional basis and may be changed considerably or removed in later versions.

+   .. method:: init(stream)

+        Reinitialize DecompIO object to handle a new *stream*.
+This allows to reuse the same DecompIO instance to handle multiple decompression streams, instead of allocating a new instance each time, which helps to avoid `fragmentation`.
+After reinitialization, the same values for *wbits* and *dictbuf* are used, as were passed to the constructor.